 How colon and rectal cancers are diagnosed

-If your GP is unsure what the problem is, or thinks that your symptoms could be caused by cancer, they will refer you to a hospital specialist.
+Most people are diagnosed after going to see their GP about symptoms.
 If your GP suspects you may have cancer, you should be seen at the hospital within 14 days.

 At the hospital